SOFSPEEL/TwitterForTron/ReadMe.md

 - making the UI look really nice (i.e. just used stock android controls)
 - because of time constraints did not put in stuff like SwipeRefresh (i.e. pull down refresh)
 - Normally I would put all strings would be in strings.xml for localization efforts
+- The targeted and minimu Android versions I just used the defaults provided when I newly created the project.

+Note that I have put the apk in git in case you have problems building, needless to say normally I would not save generated files to source control